 Without the right integration, working with developers can be tough.
 You need to use emails, meetings, or chat messages just to get in touch with them.
 If you’re an individual collaborator who needs updates on a specific task, you can probably get by.
 If you’re a stakeholder with dozens of things to take care of, you don’t have time to crawl through emails for the right update.

-With the right report, a development team can easily communicate updates, workload, and more.
+In Unito’s Report on Reporting, 82% of people surveyed said their reports led to actionable insights at least most of the time.
+With the right report, a development team can easily communicate updates, workload, and find the weaknesses in their workflows.
 But reporting involves a ton of manual work, it means consolidating data from multiple sources, and it’s a huge time-sink.

 Why use Unito and Notion?

 Mainly because this combo means you don’t have to build manual reports.

 Notion might just be one of the most flexible work management tools out there.
 Users can build wikis, databases, spreadsheets, project management platforms, and more.
 With its simple interface, you don’t have to be a technical user to get the most out of this platform.
 For this use case, a Notion database is a simple way to collect information from Jira and turn it into a quickly digestible overview.

 Unito is a no-code tool with the deepest two-way integrations on the market.
 Build flows between tools and you can sync crucial data back and forth between them.
 No more copy-pasting and no more status meetings.
 Combine Unito with Notion, and you can build powerful reports that are automatically updated with information from your work tools.

 Because Notion is so flexible, you can build your report any way you want.
 Or you can use the template we’ve already created specifically for this use case.
 The columns in this template replicate the most valuable Jira fields to give you a better idea of what’s going on.
 Let’s go over them.

 - Issue summary: A title field in Notion that will pick up the name of a specific Jira issue.